apify/actor-whitepaper/README.md

 ### Output

-While the input object provides a standardized way to invoke Actors, the Actors can also generate an **output object**, which is a standardized way to display, consume and integrate Actors' results.
+While the input object provides a standardized way to invoke Actors, the Actors can also generate an **output object**, which is a standardized way to display, consume, and integrate Actors' results.

-The Actor results are typically fully available only once the Actor run finishes, but the consumers of the results might want to access partial results during the run.
+The Actor results are typically fully available only after the Actor run finishes, but the consumers of the results might want to access partial results during the run.
 Therefore, the Actors don't generate the output object directly, but rather define an [Output schema file](./pages/OUTPUT_SCHEMA.md), which contains